 There may be toys, tools, and boxes stacked every which way, but don’t despair; spring cleaning the garage is possible.

-No matter the size or scale of your mess, in the end it will be totally satisfying to spend the day or weekend purging, cleaning and organizing your garage.
+No matter the size or scale of your mess, in the end it will be totally satisfying to spend the time purging, cleaning and organizing your garage.

 If you are lucky enough to actually park cars in the garage, move them outside into the driveway before cleaning, this will allow some extra room to work.